Alexander & Baldwin: Matson spinoff

 In 2012 the Matson Navigation Company, in which the Alexander & Baldwin had held an investment for 140 years and gained full ownership of in 1969, was spun off as the independent Matson, Inc. company with its headquarters moving from Oakland, California to Honolulu.

 End of sugar production

-On January 6, 2016 Alexander & Baldwin announced plans to transition out of sugar farming on Maui, discontinuing the Maui Sugar brand and ceasing production of sugar at the last remaining plantation on the Hawaiian islands.
+On January 6, 2016, Alexander & Baldwin announced plans to transition out of sugar farming on Maui, discontinuing the Maui Sugar brand and ceasing production of sugar at the last remaining plantation on the Hawaiian islands.
 The company's last sugar mill closed in December of that year.
 Alexander & Baldwin had planned on transforming its Hawaiian Commercial & Sugar Company division into diversified agriculture on smaller farms.
 However, in December 2018, they announced the sale of their former HC&S lands on Maui to Mahi Pono, LLC, who would continue to develop diversified agriculture on these lands.
 As of 2025, Alexander & Baldwin's primary business is commercial real estate in the state of Hawaii.

+On December 8, 2025, Alexander & Baldwin announced a merger agreement with a partnership led by MW Group and investment funds affiliated with Blackstone Real Estate and DivcoWest.
+The group will acquire all shares of A&B stock for $2.3 billion.
+The acquisition was completed in March 2026.